NicolaasVanRenne/Viral-Read-Detection/README.md

 # Viral-Read-Detection
 using INVADEseq to detect viral reads from scRNA-seq data

+### run_cellranger.pbs
+code to obtain cellranger output files for a sample starting from the .fastq sequencing files

 ### pathseq_process.pbs:
 This will process subfolders of the raw_data_folder where cellranger output should be located.
 Output will take the names of these subfolders.